Physically accurate assets for

 Does Rigyd output SDF and URDF directly?

-Rigyd outputs OpenUSD which converts cleanly to SDF and URDF for Gazebo and ROS 2 pipelines.
-Physics properties — inertia, friction, collision geometry — are preserved across format boundaries without manual re-annotation.
+Rigyd outputs OpenUSD and MJCF directly.
+SDF and URDF for Gazebo and ROS 2 pipelines are produced by converting the OpenUSD output using community USD→URDF/SDF tools; physics properties (inertia, friction, collision geometry) are preserved across that conversion without manual re-annotation.

 How accurate are the estimated inertial properties?